rahulrawat17/rahul-final2/README.md

 })
 ```

-You can also spin/rotate the robot with the moveIt(SBMOVE.Left) or moveIt(SBMOVE.Right) function.
+You can also spin/rotate the bot with the moveIt(SBMOVE.Left) or moveIt(SBMOVE.Right) function.
 ```blocks
 stembot.setup()
 basic.forever(function () {